wichtounet/etl/README.rst

 However, this library makes extensive use of C++11 and C++14, therefore, a recent compiler is necessary to use it.
 This library is tested on the following compilers:
- * GCC 4.9.1 and greater
+ * GCC 6.3.0 and greater
- * CLang 3.7 and greater
+ * CLang 3.9 and greater
- * icc 15.0.2 and greater

-Although compilation should work on all these compilers, I advice to use GCC >= 4.9.1.
-For some reason clang has huge memory consumption on this library. icc produces the fastest executable but it is quite slow to compile.
-Compilation on clang <3.7 should work, but only without debug symbols.
+If compilation does not work on one of these compilers, or produces warnings, please open an issue on Github and I'll do my best to fix the issue.

 The library has never been tested on Windows.